portainer/katacoda-labs/deploying-to-swarm/step2.md

 To complete this scenario, deploy Portainer as a Docker Service.
 By deploying as a Docker Service, Swarm will ensure that the service is always running on a manager, even if the host goes down.

 The service exposes the port _9000_ and stores the internal Portainer data in the directory _/host/data_.
-When Portainer starts, it connects over tcp to the Docker Swarm Manger, in this running on port _2377_.
-This port may vary should be kept secure and not exposed publicly.
+When Portainer starts, it connects using the _docker.sock_ to the Docker Swarm Manger.

 There is an added constraint that the container should only run on a manager node.